 We are a caring and dedicated staff and we get to know each and every one of our clients, which means you will never be dealing with a stranger.
 We are proud of the experience, skill, and compassion we bring to our relationships with you.

 Sandra Hodgson, J.D. is a Director and Founder of Northwest Surrogacy Center, LLC.
-She has helped form numerous families through surrogacy and egg donation, representing intended parents, surrogates, and egg donors for 20 years.
+She has helped form numerous families through surrogacy and egg donation, representing intended parents, surrogates, and egg donors for over 25 years.

 Sandra is licensed to practice law in Oregon, Washington, and Montana.
 Her areas of practice include surrogacy, egg donation, and adoption.
 She has been an attorney since 1985 and in private practice since 1988, before which she was a law clerk at the Oregon Supreme Court and Oregon Court of Appeals.